respondiv/Set-up-Linux-Server-with-easy-engine/README.md

 Use Cloud Based VPS like DigitalOcean.com and Linode.com to setup web server

 ### What it contains
-- Setting Up server
+1 Setting Up server
-- Upgrading it
+2 Upgrading it
   - Creating SWAP memory
-- Installing Webserver using [EasyEngine] (https://github.com/rtCamp/easyengine)
+3 Installing Webserver using [EasyEngine] (https://github.com/rtCamp/easyengine)
+  - Secure Easy Engine
   - WordPress Website will benefit most from it
+  - Can be used for any other web application
+4 Securing MySQL and fixing phpMyAdmin Error
+5 Create Website
+  - Create Website WordPress or non-Wordpress
+  - Site Management
+  - Debugginh / Logging / Help
+  - Convections
+6 Add / Edit User
+  - Add Users fot SFTP
+  - Setup Permission for SSH / SFTP and SUDO Command
-- Update Security of the server
+7 Update Security of the server
   - Setup UFW
+  - Secure Shared Memory
+  - Prevent IP Spoofing
   - Setup Fail2Ban
-- Fix Common Errros
-- Create Website
-  - Commands and Example Using Easy Engine
-- Add Users fot SFTP
+8 Optimize Nginx
-- Setup Permission for SSH and SUDO Command
+  - Few Tweaks for Nginx
-- Install SSL certificate using 3rd party SSL Certificate Provider
+  - Change File Upload Limit
   - Nginx Conifig Sample for Optimized Website
-- Remove Default website that was installed with Nginx
-- Example of Site Config for Optimum Webiste Performance without SSL
+9 Example of Site Config for Optimum Webiste Performance without SSL
-- Example of Site Config for Optimum Webiste Performance with SSL
+  - Remove Default website that was installed with Nginx 10 Install SSL certificate using 3rd party SSL Certificate Provider 11 Example of Site Config for Optimum Webiste Performance with SSL

 ## All the commands listed here should be executed manually Via SSH Terminal